DeCo-DETR: Decoupled Cognition DETR for efficient Open-Vocabulary Object Detection: Method

 To address this issue, we propose \textbf{Parametric Decoupling Training} (PD-DuGi), which separates the optimization of detection and semantic cognition through a dual-stream architecture with gradient isolation.
 Given the semantic-enhanced query features $\{r_n\}_{n=1}^N$, where $r_n \in \mathbb{R}^{d}$ is obtained from hierarchical prototype aggregation, we introduce a parametric semantic predictor:

-which maps each query into the open-vocabulary category space and forms a semantic distribution:
+which maps each query into an open-vocabulary category space.
+It is then used to obtain the predicted category probability distribution:

-$t_n \in \mathbb{R}^{|C_{\text{base}} \cup C_{\text{novel}}|}$ is the predicted category probability distribution, and $g_{\phi}$ is implemented using multi-layer cross-attention blocks to capture correlations between prototypes and category embeddings.
-To disentangle the learning dynamics, we decouple the training process into two parallel streams operating on shared query representations but optimized independently.
+$g_{\phi}$ is implemented using multi-layer cross-attention blocks to capture correlations between prototypes and category embeddings.
+To disentangle the learning dynamics, we decouple the training process into two parallel streams operating on shared query representations but optimized separately.

-\paragraph{Localization Stream} The original decoder queries $\{q_n\}$ are directly used for object detection.
-The detection head predicts bounding boxes and objectness scores: